 - Regarding faculty – must follow PPM Section 9

 - Regarding staff/administrators – Whenever possible, complaints or grievances should be resolved at the lowest level possible (ie: staff member, supervisor, director, etc.).
-If unresolved, students may be referred to the appropriate vice president, in accordance with PPM 6-22, who shall ensure the matter is appropriately reviewed.
-Where the vice president determines that there is reasonable cause to believe a staff member violated university policy and the student requests disciplinary action of the staff memeber, PPMs 3-31 and 3-31a may be reconciled to provide appropriate process to the staff member as agreed upon between the Due Process Officer and the AVP of Human Resources, with consideration for expediency and fairness.
+If unresolved, students may be referred to the appropriate vice president, in accordance with PPM 6-22 for review.
+Where the vice president (or designee) determines that there is reasonable cause to believe a staff member violated university policy and the student requests disciplinary action of the staff member, PPMs 3-31 and 3-31a may be reconciled to provide the appropriate process to the staff member as agreed upon between the Due Process Officer and the AVP of Human Resources, with consideration for expediency and fairness.

 - Admission to the University – must follow PPM Section 6-2 VC

 - Transferring credits from another institution: must follow PPM Section 4-21a

 - Athletics – student-athletes may be found to have violated the Student Code, but may also face other consequences within the athletic department that are governed by separate standards of the Athletics Department related to privileges associated with team membership.

 These procedures were created under PPM 6-22, Student Code regarding proceedings involving student's grievances or misconduct.
 Where a student faces loss of a privilege, rather than a right, no process may be applicable.
 These rules do not create a contract between the University and students or others.